mariagraziaP/comm_detection_via_redundancy_optimization/README.md

 ## Libraries

-This project relies on external library:
+This project relies on external libraries:
 - BCT toolbox: to extract measures on brain networks (https://sites.google.com/site/bctnet/).
+- To plot communities on the human neocortex: https://github.com/faskowit/parc_plotter